chris-short/ansible-role-adguard-home/README.md

 agh_url: The URL of the AdGuard Home tarball.
 Can be found at https://github.com/AdguardTeam/AdGuardHome/releases

-coredns_port: This is the port the DNS server will listen on
+`coredns_port`: This is the port the DNS server will listen on

-agh_bind_port: This is the port the AdGuard Home UI is made available
+`agh_bind_port`: This is the port the AdGuard Home UI is made available

-upstream_servers: A dict of upstream DNS resolvers to use.
+`upstream_servers`: A dict of upstream DNS resolvers to use.
 TLS is hard coded in the AdGuardHome.yaml template for ease of use.

-adguard_home_allow: Domains (and subdomains) to explicitly allow
+`adguard_home_allow`: Domains (and subdomains) to explicitly allow

-adguard_home_deny: Domains (and subdomains) to explicitly block
+`adguard_home_deny`: Domains (and subdomains) to explicitly block

 Dependencies
 ------------